haohanchen/Lecture_ChatGPT/README.md

 ## Case

-A recent advisee’s project on the Israel-Palestine conflict
+A recent student’s project on the Israel-Palestine conflict

 -   Used ChatGPT to label tweets containing keywords related to the recent Israel-Palestine conflict